"What

 mother, three children, three different fathers, and a still-different boyfriend.
 One

-babysat her children.
-When she came home, the first two questions her five-year-old would
+alcoholic, and a drug user.
+When she came home, the first two questions her five-year-old

 We took him and his brothers to church with us.
 But when he told his mother hed

 asked his Sunday School class to pray for her, she was furious.
-She never let him come any
+She never let him come

-My family loves to see one of Americas most beautiful animals,
+My family loves to see one of Americas most beautiful

-beside us.
+sagebrush beside us.
 Then theyll accelerate, angle across the road ahead of us, and

-"leave us in the dust," as if laughing at the "slowpokes."
+"leave us in the dust," as if laughing at the slowpokes.

 And once we saw a pair do something truly incredible which their fawn